Skip to main content

 Create another loop within this loop using the Range type.
 In this example, the loop runs a maximum of 20 times (or less if the results are retrieved sooner).

 You will then pass the ID of the URL scan to a Get Analysis Results step.
-This attempts to retrieve the report for the URL that was submitted earlier.
+This step attempts to retrieve the report for the URL that was submitted earlier.

-Until Break: loop for pagination
+Until Break: Loop for Pagination

 When you're getting large volumes of data and can divide it into pages, use the page size option to keep the data amounts manageable.
 If you have more data than one page can show, you'll get a next page token.
 This token points to the following page's data.
 Use this token in the next run to keep getting more pages.
 If this token is empty or not there, it means you've got all the data.